-Emergency crews respond to possible explosion at Atlanta-area apartment complex
+4 injured after explosion at Atlanta-area apartment complex

-(CNN)An explosion at an Atlanta-area apartment complex Sunday felt like an earthquake, a witness said, and destroyed several floors of one of the buildings.
+(CNN)Four people were injured Sunday after an explosion at an Atlanta-area apartment complex destroyed several floors of a building, fire officials said.

-Calls about an explosion at the Arrive Perimeter apartments came in at 1:24 p.m., Dunwoody Police said on Twitter.

-"We are on scene with the Dekalb Co. and Sandy Springs Fire Dept. This is a very active scene and the cause of the explosion is under investigation," police said.
+The DeKalb County Fire Rescue Department completed its search and evacuation of the building and confirmed no one is trapped, the department said in a statement on Facebook on Sunday night.

 The apartment complex is in the Perimeter area of Dunwoody, just north of Atlanta.
+The structure was stabilized after rescue teams shored up the parts of the building that were structurally unsound so they could be searched, the fire department said.

+Calls about the explosion came in at 1:24 p.m., Dunwoody Police said on Twitter.

+"The cause of this incident is under investigation," the DeKalb County Fire Rescue Department said.

+Officials have not determined the cause of explosion, but the building's leasing agent reported a strong smell of gas about an hour before calls of the explosion came in, Deputy Fire Chief Melvin Carter of the DeKalb County Fire Rescue Department told reporters earlier.

+On his way back home, the resident said his sister called him to let him know his "building just blew up."
+He had yet to know the extent of damage to his home or the fate of his two cats.

+"There have always been gas leaks here and there around the entire complex," the resident added.

-Antwone Williams, a 32-year-old who was working at a neighboring apartment complex at the time, said on Twitter he is "shaken up" after seeing an injured toddler screaming for help.
+Antwone Williams, 32, who was working at a neighboring apartment complex at the time, said on Twitter he was "shaken up" after seeing an injured toddler screaming for help.

 "I heard something like (an) explosion but felt an earthquake," Williams told CNN.
 "I was totally panicking and freaked out.
 I shut down our leasing office and quickly ran over to figure out what was happening."